Strategy

 Creator content and disclosure

 Streetwear audiences are sensitive to inauthentic advertising, but that does not remove the need for disclosure.
-If a creator receives payment, free product, affiliate commission, event access or another benefit that could affect the endorsement, the relationship should be disclosed according to the rules in the relevant market.
+If a creator receives payment, free product, affiliate commission, event access or another material benefit, the relationship should be disclosed under the rules of the relevant market.
+FTC guidance says the disclosure should be hard to miss, placed with the endorsement and not assumed to be satisfied by a platform tool alone.

 Operationally, every creator agreement should cover: